 First of all, anything that I suggest is something that I’ve tried and that has worked for me.
 I recovered from Panic Disorder (and a stint of Agoraphobia) back in 2007 using these tactics.
 Now, I was very lucky to have been surrounded by people who cared and were incredibly patient and supportive of me.
-I was working at an out-patient rehab at the time, so I had the support and guidance from amazing co-workers and mentors.
 That’s important.
 I wasn’t alone…

-But, rest assured that I’m not just another person talking about anxiety, who’s not actually ever dealt with it.
+But, rest assured that I’m not just some schmo talking about anxiety, who’s not actually ever dealt with it.
 I use what you’re about to read in my daily life and have been using these techniques with my clients for years.
-They’re going to sound a bit non-conventional to some of you….In my experience, Convention doesn’t always work 🙂
+They’re going to sound a bit non-conventional to some of you….In my experience, Convention doesn’t always work.

 Anxiety doesn’t just magically appear out of nowhere.
 Even when it seems like it does, it doesn’t.
 ANXIETY IS A SYMPTOM that something is not aligned in your life, that you’re stressed or that something in your life needs to change.
 Doctors will tell you that it’s “medical” or “chemical” and that’s fine, but that doesn’t offer any solution except a medical or chemical one.
 If my doctor had had it his way, I would have been popping Klonopin every time I had a panic attack.
 I refused his advice (because I knew better) and refused the prescription (because I knew better) and opted to explore what the SOURCE of my panic and anxiety was.
 I went to therapy, sought healers, journaled, got to know myself, screamed a lot, ran a lot, but discovered a lot along the way.
 Sure it takes longer, and requires more work, but when you recover this way, you don’t need a crutch and the problem will resolve itself completely.
-Plus you develop the skill of overcoming anxiety, which is a long term skill that will certainly come in handy again.
+When you get to the SOURCE of the anxiety, and address that- the anxiety will go away naturally.

 –Okay, so now that the philosophy lesson is out of the way, I can give some specific pointers–